-While the publication date of the forthcoming insurance contracts standard, IFRS4 Phase 2 is not yet known, the majority of its requirements have been tentatively agreed on by the IASB, including the detailed and complex presentation and disclosure requirements.
+While the publication date of the forthcoming insurance contracts standard, IFRS 17 is not yet known, the majority of its requirements have been tentatively agreed on by the IASB, including the detailed and complex presentation and disclosure requirements.

 The new requirements will re-shape the primary statements and change the disclosures in insurers’ financial statements.
 Significant changes to the data gathered and maintained will be needed.
 As a result, this could be a complex exercise for many companies.
 In December we published a new report, Opening the Black Box: Demystifying IFRS 4, bringing the requirements to life through illustrative examples using one of the components of a complete set of IFRS financial statements.
 This podcast covers key areas illustrated in the report.